Foreign relations of Slovakia: Hungary

 Bilateral government, legal, technical and economic working group negotiations continued in 2006 between Slovakia and Hungary over Hungary's completion of its portion of the Gabcikovo-Nagymaros hydroelectric dam project along the Danube.

 Multilateral agreements

-In July 2022 after the Russian invasion of Ukraine the Prime Minister of Slovakia Eduard Heger made it known that he had entered discussions with the Czech Republic over the protection of Slovak airspace by Czech warplanes in the event that the Slovaks were to donate to the Ukraine the remnants of the Slovak MiG-29 fighter jet fleet, in advance of the fleet's replacement and renewal (at the earliest in 2023) by American F-16 warplanes.
+In July 2022 after the Russian invasion of Ukraine the Prime Minister of Slovakia Eduard Heger made it known that he had entered discussions with the Czech Republic over the protection of Slovak airspace by Czech warplanes in the event that the Slovaks were to donate to Ukraine the remnants of the Slovak MiG-29 fighter jet fleet, in advance of the fleet's replacement and renewal (at the earliest in 2023) by American F-16 warplanes.
 The transaction would also include the remnants of Slovakia's Soviet-era T-72 tanks.
 Czech PM Peter Fiala agreed with this initiative, which had been proposed by Ukrainian President Zelensky.
 The transaction was set to occur in September 2022.
+In April 2023 it was confirmed that 13 Mig-29 fighters and 30 BVP-1 infantry fighting vehicles were delivered to Ukraine by Slovakia.

 International human rights criticism

-Hong Kong national security law

 In June 2020, Slovakia openly opposed the Hong Kong national security law.

 Diplomatic relations

+List of countries which Slovakia maintains diplomatic relations with: